Skip to content

 • Two working headlamps and spare batteries (mandatory only for GTC100 and GTC55)

-Equipment that runners may carry in their backpacks, according to their own assessment or as instructed by the race organisers
+Equipment that runners may carry in their backpacks, according to their own assessment or as instructed by the race organizers

 • Shoes of a category between A2 and A5 (intermediate-> trail)

-• Anti-slip device (crampons) with spikes on booth the forefoot and the heel
+• Anti-slip device (crampons with at least 8mm spikes on the forefoot and heel)

 • Hooded thermal jacket suitable for cold temperatures (down to -15°)